Cheap fall getaways

 Concert and camping

-Just east of St. Paul, set up a campsite at Lake Elmo Park Reserve, then lean back and enjoy the Washington County Bluegrass Festival on Sept.
-7. The music is free, campsites are $15-$25 and a daily permit is $5.
+Just east of St. Paul, set up a campsite at Lake Elmo Park Reserve, then lean back and enjoy the Washington County Bluegrass Festival, Sept.
+6 in 2014.
+The music is free, campsites are $15-$25 and a daily permit is $5.

 Wolves and pizza in Ely